annaesvensson/yellow-serve/README.md

 ## How to start the built-in web server

 You can start the built-in web server at the [command line](https://github.com/annaesvensson/yellow-command).
 The built-in web server is convenient for developers and designers.
+This allows you to make small web sites on your computer and upload them to your web server later.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php serve`, you can optionally add a URL.
 Open a web browser and go to the URL shown.

 ## Examples